Differentiability of the arithmetic volume function along the base conditions: Acknowledgement

 \section{Acknowledgement}

-This research is supported by JSPS Grant-in-Aid for Young Scientists (B) No.\ 16K17559 and partially by JSPS Grant-in-Aid (S) No.\ 16H06335.
-The author is grateful to Professors Namikawa, Yoshikawa, and Moriwaki, and to Kyoto University for supports.
-This work is partially supported by IMJ-PRG, where part of this work was performed.
-The author is grateful to Professors Merel and Chen and to IMJ-PRG for their warm welcome during the stay.
+The author is grateful to Professors Namikawa, Yoshikawa, and Moriwaki, and to Kyoto University for their supports.
+This work was partially supported by Institut de Math\'ematiques de Jussieu -- Paris Rive Gauche, where part of this work was performed.
+The author is grateful to Professors Merel and Chen for their warm welcome during the stay.